56kcloud/Training/DockerCon/logging/log-drivers.md

     ```

 3. Once the services have all converged, let's check that we can hit the Kibana web UI in a browser.
 If you're using PWD then you can click the `5601` port button at the top of the screen.
-If you deployed to a local cluster, you should visit the IP of one of your nodes on port `5601`.
+If you deployed to a local cluster, you should visit the IP of one of your nodes on port `5601` or just http://localhost:5601

 You should see the Kibana dashboard appear.